-See "Deploying the command files package to client computers for use during a backup" on page 113.
+See "Deploying the command files package to client computers for use during a backup" on page 115.

 When you deploy the backup policy to client computers, any command files that you specified are also assigned to the backup.
-Be sure you have the necessary rights to run each command file.
+Ensure that you have the necessary rights to run each command file.

 To use a Visual Basic script file (.vbs) during a backup, you can create a batch file (.bat) that runs the script.
-For example, you can create a batch file called stop.bat that contains the following syntax:
+For example, you can create a batch file that is called stop.bat that contains the following syntax: